Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Luckily, there’s an easy solution that fixes this problem.

 First, you need to install and activate the YITH WooCommerce Catalog Mode plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Don’t forget to click on the ‘Save Changes’ button to store your settings.
+Don’t forget to save the changes and store your settings.

 Adding Products to Your WordPress Product Catalog